Shutter Mechanisms

 Shutter Blinds

 The mirror is mounted on the axis 21 which contains a coiled spring tending to raise the mirror.
-The mirror is lowered by hand and held in place by moving arm 30, the arm has a series of projections (31, 32, 33) on the underside, the projection 31 is held by catch 34 on arm 35 when 30 is lowered.
+The mirror is lowered by hand and held in place by moving arm 30, the arm has a series of projections (31, 32 and 33) on the underside, the projection 31 is held by catch 34 on arm 35 when 30 is lowered.
 Lowering the arm 30 also moves pawl 80 to engage the gear wheel 66.
 Without lowering the mirror the shutter cannot be wound.The arm 35 is connected with a release and timing lever 36 which has a catch 94 that engages one of the projections 31, 32, 33 depending on the shutter setting of B, T, I. The mirror pivot 21 also operates linkages whereby, when the mirror rises for an exposure, the link 29 engages the pawl 80, which holds the shutter in the set position, freeing the gear wheel 66.

 B T I Setting

-The setting of B, T, I is made by moving the pin 42 and the sliding plate 140.
-The edge of the plate has shoulders - 98, 99, 100 - which limit the angular movement of the arm 36.For instantaneous exposures pin 42 is moved to the I setting (lowest) which brings shoulder 100 opposite the projection 41 on the lever 36.
+The setting of B, T, I is made by moving pin 42 and the sliding plate 140.
+The edge of the plate has shoulders - 98, 99, 100 - which limit the angular movement of the arm 36.For instantaneous exposures, pin 42 is moved to the I setting (lowest) which brings shoulder 100 opposite the projection 41 on lever 36.
 When the release lever, 37, is pressed the arm 30 and mirror are released, arm 30 rises, the shoulder 100 limits the movement of lever 36 and keeps the catch 94 free of the projections 31, 32, 33.
 The arm 29 then releases the shutter pawl 80.

-For Time exposures pin 42 is moved to T (middle position) which brings shoulder 99 opposite the projection 41 so that on operating the release 37 the catch 94 on the lever 36 engages the projection 32 on the arm 30 and on the return of the release 37 the catch 94 engages the projection 33.
+For Time exposures pin 42 is moved to T (middle position) which brings shoulder 99 opposite the projection 41 so that on operating the release 37 the catch 94 on lever 36 engages the projection 32 on the arm 30 and on the return of the release 37 the catch 94 engages the projection 33.
 The corresponding movement of the arm 29 is to release the shutter pawl 80 but to be held in the path of a projection 96 on the gear wheel 66, arresting the shutter in the open position until the release 37 is again actuated to release the mirror from the catch 33.

 For Bulb exposures pin 42 is set in the B position, bringing the stop 98 into position to arrest the projection 41.
 On operating the release 37 the catch 94 arrests the projection 31 on the arm 30 and the corresponding movement of the arm 29 is to release the shutter pawl 80 and engage the projection 96 holding the shutter open as long as the release 37 is held.